 One of the best reasons to visit the Cotswolds in February is because most other people will be visiting in the summer!

-Yes, February in the Cotswolds is one of the least busy times of year for tourists, so you’ll have all those beautiful Cotswold villages to yourself!
+Yes, February in the Cotswolds is one of the least busy times of year for tourists, so you’ll have all those beautiful Cotswold villages more-or-less to yourself!
 Wander the streets of Bibury alone, pick up a bargain at a Stow-on-the-Wold store without getting into a queue, or admire the countryside at Dover’s Hill without another person spoiling your view.

 On Valentine’s Day (February 14th), and the weekends either side of it, the Cotswolds can be a little busier, but it’s not ‘crowded’.